-Director Zoya Akhtar minced no words in saying that Karan Johar “was being bullied”.
+Director Zoya Akhtar minced no words in saying that Karan Johar “was being bullied.”
 “He shot the film at a time when the situation was pleasant.
-Today at the time of film’s release he is being bullied,” Zoya said.
-“It is very unfortunate that a film and a filmmaker gets targeted like that,” she added.
+Today at the time of the film’s release, he is being bullied,” Zoya said.
+“Unfortunately, a film and a filmmaker get targeted like that,” she added.

 - Melinda Gates Calls Out Gender Tech Divide in India